 2) Is the Catholic Church liberal or conservative, Republican or Democrat?

-3) How do you select speakers or programs for the Aquinas Center?
+3) How did you select speakers or programs for the Aquinas Center?

 Well we have set some key priorities set by a strategic review process of my board.
 These priorities include contemporary moral issues, Interfaith and ecumenical dialogue, growing the Catholic scholarly presence at Emory, and advancing a more vibrant Catholic culture.
 Speakers must have strong credentials and abilities to communicate.
 Since our resources are limited, sometimes access to funding for a program is a key.